-Oklahoma law requires that in order to file for divorce in the State one of the parties to the marriage must have been a resident of Oklahoma for six (6) months prior to filing.
+Oklahoma law requires that in order to file divorce in the State one of the parties to the marriage must be a resident of Oklahoma for six (6) months prior to filing.
 This residency requirement is set out Okla.
 Stat. tit.
 43, § 102(A) (2002).

 Like many other states Oklahoma has adopted the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).
 This act controls all jurisdiction concerns between states.
 Oklahoma divorce requirements look first to your state of residency before addressing any other divorce concerns.